 Suggestions for rural tourism over Christmas and the New Year in the Region of Murcia

 Inland destinations to get away from it all and enjoy a “real” Christmas in the Costa Cálida!
-It goes without saying that the towns and cities of the Costa Cálida are full of hustle and bustle over the Christmas season, but for those who prefer to make use of the holidays to get away from it all there are still plenty of opportunities to take advantage of the myriad of rural destinations in inland areas of the Region of Murcia.
-The attractions..
+It goes without saying that the towns and cities of the Costa Cálida are full of hustle and bustle over the Christmas season, but for those who prefer to make use of the holidays to get away from it all there are still plenty of opportunities to take advantage of the myriad of rural destinations in inland areas of the Region of Murcia. ..

 READ MORE